Operation Before the Dawn: Personal account

 The following is a rare excerpt of a child soldier's experience during this operation.
 It has been cited from Ian Brown's, Khomeini's Forgotten Sons: The Story of Iran's Boy Soldiers:

 After only a month's training at a camp near Khorramshahr, I was sent to the front.
 When we arrived we all assembled in a field where there must have been a thousand of us, some younger than me, and old men as well.
 The commander told us we were going to attack an Iraqi position north-east of Basra which guarded the road to Qurna, to try to capture the road.
 The following morning we set off at 4:00 A.M. in army trucks, and I had been given a gun and two hand grenades.
 The trucks stopped at the Iranian front and they told everyone to get out.
 The sun was beginning to come up as we started walking towards the Iraqi lines, and boy, was I scared!
 We'd been told the position was three kilometers away.
 As we got nearer, we could hear shells exploding, and I think it was us shelling them.
 When we got to the top of a hill, we started running down the other side towards the enemy position.
 I wasn't afraid any more.
 We all shouted, "Allah akbar" (God is great) as we ran, and I could see soldiers in front of us - a line of helmets - then they started firing.
 People dropped all around me, but I kept running and shouting while many were being killed.
 By the time I reached the trenches, I'd thrown my grenades and somehow had lost my gun, but I don't remember how.
 Then I was hit in the leg and fell over and lay for a long time right in front of the front lines.
 Other Iranians passed me but they all fell.
 I wanted to get up and help them but couldn't move.
 My leg felt like it was burning.
 Finally, the attack stopped in the afternoon, but I was asleep when the Iraqis came out of the trenches to look at the bodies.
 They were kicking them and when they kicked me, I screamed out in pain.
 But they picked me up and tossed me into the back of a lorry.
 For me the war was over.

 Aftermath

 Iran managed to regain 100 sqmi of its own territory (part of the disputed territory).
-But after a week of stalemate, Iran abandoned the operation after making only minimal gains against the Iraqis.
+But after a week of stalemate, Iran abandoned the operation after making minimal gains against the Iraqis.
 Rafsanjani later retracted his earlier boast, saying that the offensive was not the last as expected.
 As for the Iraqis, this victory helped the poorly motivated and shaken ground forces to boost their morale.